How to Complete Cell Cycle Analysis via Flow Cytometry

 - The flow is arranged specifically to achieve a large separation between cells relative to their diameter.

-- A carefully applied vibration movement then causes the stream of cells to break into individual droplets.
+- A carefully carefully applied vibration movement then causes the stream of living cells to break into individual droplets.

 - Before the stream flows into the form of individual cell droplets, the flow passes through a fluorescence measuring station where the fluorescent character of interest of each cell is measured.